 Even better than all of that, from the moment the question was popped and the engagement ring from Iturralde Diamonds was on my finger, I was free from the one thing scarier than having to participate in the bouquet toss: dating.
 I mean, yes.
 Adam and I had been together for approximately 5 1/2 years before we were engaged, and during that time, we had never broken up.
 Looking back, I’m sure there were times that we were close, but we hadn’t actually said the famous words of Ross & Rachel: “We need a break.”
 So, for the past 20 years, I’ve not had to date.
 This is a good thing, because honestly, I don’t think I’d know how.

-It’s not like I’m from the olden days where there were strict rules on courting, but at the same time, it was just easier.
+It’s not like I’m from the olden days where there were strict rules on courting, but at the same time, it was just easier like if you had life hacks on romance.
 You met someone.
 You liked someone.
 If they liked you back, you hung out.
 If you liked them more as time went on, you went together.
 If you really liked them as more time went on, you decided that you loved them and they you.
 If you hung in there for a while and thought “hey, I could wake up to this person for the rest of my life even though I know they’re not always going to be pretty or nice every moment of every day and we’re likely going to have some bumps in the road but I’m ok with it”, you got married.

 No, today is an entirely different monster.
 Because of technology and the interwebs and social media being everything in a lot of peoples’ lives, it’s no surprise that the dating world has gone digital.
 Watch television for an hour on any given day and you’re inundated with ads for eHarmony or Plenty of Fish or that horrible horrible Farmer’s Only site.
 You don’t have to be lonely, but if you sing that stupid jingle, you should be.
 Those are only if you are looking for a longer term mate.
 If you’re looking for a hookup or a one night stand, there’s the Tinder (said in my best old woman voice).
 I don’t understand a lot of these sites, which is ok, I shouldn’t (see: MARRIED), but I fear that if I ever had to go back out there again, I’d be single for the rest of my life.
 I have friends who navigate these waters and I give them a ton of credit.
 People lie on the internet.
 (Yes, they do!
 You’re reading this on the internet, so you know it’s true) The person with whom this website says you have an 86% compatibility could be some psycho who lives in his mom’s basement with his 13 cats.
 But I’m told for every one of those individuals, there are people out there, looking for other people to hang with, and that’s cool.
 If they can find their forever-mate, then that’s even better.
 I know that these sites are a tool to help people, but technology scares the bejesus out of me on a good day so it’s probably good I’m not using it to choose a mate.
 Especially since I screw up every time I try to order a pizza online, and that’s way less of a commitment.